tylerrleee/TENDERSCRAPER/README.md

-#  Blockchain & Emerging Tech Course + Consultant Scraper
+#  Consultant Public Info Scraper
-### Blockchain Association Singapore – Summer 2024
+### Blockchain Association Singapore – Summer 2024 Internship

-This project is one of the projects developed during my internship at **Blockchain Association Singapore (BAS)** in Summer 2024, to automate the extraction, cleaning, and organization of key data related to Singapore’s fintech and emerging tech ecosystem.
+I developed a scraper for the **Blockchain Association Singapore (BAS)** in Summer 2024 to automate the extraction, cleaning, and organization of key data related to Singapore’s fintech and emerging tech ecosystem.
 It supported BAS in preparing for strategic outreach and presentations to RMC/CMC consultants, the Monetary Authority of Singapore, and blockchain Partners (including a session with **Mercedes-Benz Acentrik**).

-This scraper serves as a template/guideline for many other web extraction I did for the company.
+This scraper serves as a template/guideline for many other web extractions I did for the company.

 ##  Purpose